The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 In the previous chapter, when we compared discrete distributions, we used a bar plot to show their probability mass functions (PMFs).
 When we compared continuous distributions, we used a line plot to show their cumulative distribution functions (CDFs).

 For the discrete distributions, we could also have used CDFs.
-For example, here’s the PMF of a Poisson distribution with parameter lam=2.2, which is a good model for the distribution of household size in the NSFG.
-Instructions for downloading the data are in the notebook for this chapter.
+For example, here’s the PMF of a Poisson distribution with parameter lam=2.2, which is a good model for the distribution of household size in the NSFG data.

 The following cells download the data files and install statadict, which we need to read the data.